 ... an old lady of 84 who tells me she was paid sixpence an hour as an extra at the cliff scene, and to dance the Foula Reelfor Michael Powell's 1936 film, the Edge of the World (on the WayBack Machine).

-The version typically danced in English Ceilidhs is fairly standardised, although there are a number of similar dances based round a Strip the Willow (such as the Stoke Golding Country Dance).
-There are a number of variations in the Scottish descriptions, the Strathspey description being one, and a second which drops the gallop down and double Strip the Willow back, replacing them with a single Strip down and back, a bit reminiscent of the Drops of Brandy
+There are a number of variations in the Scottish descriptions, the Scottish Country Dance Book (Strathspey description) being one, and a second which drops the gallop down and double Strip the Willow back, replacing them with a single Strip down and back, a bit reminiscent of the Drops of Brandy

 |Help : Search : FAQ|